CharuMehndiratta/CSE549/README.md

 - argument r stands for  long read file name
 - argument i stands for index file name (that contains value for kmer size, false positive rate and number of hash functions)

-It took us ~ *2* minutes to query Containment Hash and Minhash indices for *10K* long reads.
+It took ~ *2* minutes to query Containment Hash and Minhash indices for *10K* long reads.

 The final output for Minhash query is saved in file *min_hash_output.txt* and for Containment Hash query is saved in file *containment_hash_output.txt*